Suzanne Kaaren

 Suzanne Kaaren (March 21, 1912 – August 27, 2004) was an American B-movie actress and dancer who starred in stock film genres of the 1930s and 1940s: horror films, westerns, comedies, and romances.

 Early life

-A native of New York City, she was born Sophie Kischnerman on March 21, 1912 in Brooklyn, New York.
-Kaaren attended Erasmus Hall High School and Hunter College before being signed by 20th Century Fox in September 1933.
-In 1931, she won a high-jumping contest in a New York City school contest.
+A native of New York City, Kaaren was born Sophie Kischnerman on March 21, 1912 in Brooklyn, New York.
+She attended Erasmus Hall High School and Hunter College before being signed by 20th Century Fox in September 1933.
+In 1931, she won the high-jump at a New York City school contest.
 Her parents refused to let her compete in the Olympic Games.
 She collected butterflies as a hobby and had several books filled with the insects.

 Career

 Early career

 She acted with stock companies and posed as a model for commercial painters and cigarette advertising.
 Kaaren appeared in dramatic parts in New York theaters and trained at the Hedgerow Theatre in Philadelphia, Pennsylvania.

 Early on, Kaaren was a Ziegfeld Girl and later was one of the original Rockettes.
 She performed on stage on December 27, 1932, the night Radio City Music Hall opened.